Mingzhe-W/privacy_avangers/README.md

 We developed a protocol for verifiable machine unlearning, solving AI privacy issues by securely and efficiently detecting and removing user data.
 Through backdoor attacks and rigorous validation with hypothesis testing and zero-knowledge proofs, transparency is ensured.

-Here's a detailed breakdown of what the project entails:
+## Detailed Breakdown of What the Project Entails:

 1. Problem Statement: AI users face significant privacy concerns.
 It's difficult for users to detect if their privacy is compromised, while AI service providers struggle with the laborious task of removing sensitive user data from their datasets.